AnyChart/docs.anychart.com/Working_with_Data/CRUD.md

     )
 ```

-Sample below illustrates inserting column into a random position and sets colors it red.
+Sample below illustrates of inserting new column into a random position and colorizing it with red.

 {sample}CRUD\_05{sample}